 - or -

-Note - in response to COVID-19 ALL of our individual, couples, and group therapy services are offered online.
+Note - during the pandmic of our individual, couples, and group therapy services are offered online.
 Our secure medicine platform will allow you to stay in contact with your current therapist, or connect with a new therapist, to help you navigate through this unusual and trying time.
 Contact us to set up an appointment.

 Welcome to Northfield Dynamic Therapy!

 Our therapists specialize in college student mental health, and have expertise with anxiety concerns (panic attacks, generalized anxiety, social anxieties, obsessive-compulsive tendencies, specific phobias) and depression concerns.
 We also help clients with psychological suffering that is exacerbated by self-criticism, shame, or perfectionism.